clemenko/sr_tools/workshop/README.md

 kubectl apply -R -f central-bundle/scanner

 # verify everything is up
-kubectl get pod -n stackrox
+watch kubectl get pod -n stackrox

 # one last step, add the sensors.
 Again change the $NUM to point to your setup.
 # This will create a directory called `sensor-k3s`